-Color Me Healthy for SNAP-Ed
+Color Me Healthy (PreK)

 Color Me Healthy is a nutrition and physical activity program for children ages four and five.
 It is designed to stimulate all the senses of young children: touch, smell, sight, sound, and of course, taste.
 It uses color, music, and exploration of the senses to teach children that healthy eating and physical activity are fun.

 Steps to Health Color Me Healthy is comprised of nine lessons chosen from the Color Me Healthy curriculum.
 Taste tests have been added to coincide with each lesson in order to enhance the multi-sensory learning experience.
 Parent handouts were enriched to contain nutrition tips, family physical activity suggestions, reading book recommendations, and grocery store adventures.
 All participants are awarded a certificate of participation at the completion of the program.
 Evaluation of the program is conducted via parent and teacher feedback forms.

 - Steps to Health Program Request Form (complete a form for EACH program)

 - Please click the link above to find our Steps to Health Program Request Form.
 After completing this form, please give our team members at least 2 weeks to process your information and input your data into our database.
 Within this time, you will be sent resources you requested and contacted about starting up a new program with Steps to Health.
 You will be emailed your program I.D.
 Number and specific links to use to teach your program virtually or to enter your hardcopy Rosters, Surveys and Feedback Forms.
 Kindly note that program request forms must be filled out for any single program you are conducting at a site.